 How Julian Assange’s release from prison unfolded

-A plea deal was reached with the US on June 19 and Assange was released from Belmarsh Prison on Monday.
+A plea deal was reached with the US on June 19 and Mr Assange arrived back in his native Australia on Wednesday.

 Here is a timeline of the key moments in the release of WikiLeaks co-founder Julian Assange from a UK prison.